Of Riders & Running Horses

 The music is a rider and we are running horses.

 Associate direction Laura Dannequin.

 Dancers 2016: Anna Kaszuba, Robia Milliner Brown, Odilia Egyiawan, Tanya Richam-Odoi, Tilly Webber, Stephanie McMann

 (2015: Anna Kaszuba, Isabelle Cressy, Odilia Egyiawan, Tanya Richam-Odoi, Tilly Webber)

 Live music by Luke Harney (AKA Typesun) and Sam Halmarack.

 Production Manager 2016: Ethan Hudson 2015 and BDE: Greg Mickelborough

 Of Riders and Running Horses is commissioned by Dance Umbrella, Pavilion Dance South West and Theatre Bristol.
 Supported using public funding through Arts Council England.
 Research and Development was supported by the Jerwood Choreographic Research Project, with funds from The Jerwood Charitable Foundation, Appetite, Birmingham Hippodrome, Dance Umbrella, DanceEast, DanceXchange, Greenwich Dance, Greenwich + Docklands International Festival, Independent Dance, Pavilion Dance South West, and The Place.
 Additional research and development support from Bristol Old Vic Ferment and Trinity Community Arts.

-Of Riders & Running Horses is available for UK and international touring...
+Of Riders & Running Horses is available for international touring...